 Calculate the change in temperature that occurs during the reaction using a calorimeter, a piece of equipment that both measures temperature and holds the reactant.
 Add your base to the calorimeter and place your acid (in its beaker) below the calorimeter's mouth.
 Insert the calorimeter's thermometer into the acid and read the initial temperature.
 Add the amount of base your reaction specifies to your acid, then read your calorimeter to determine the change in temperature.

 Calculate the heat of neutralization using the fomula Q = mcΔT, where "Q" is the heat of neutralization, "m" is the mass of your acid, "c" is the specific heat capacity for aqueous solutions, 4.1814 Joules(grams x °C), and "ΔT" is the change in temperature you measured using your calorimeter.
-For example, if you started with 34.5 grams of hydrochloric acid at 26°C and its temperature increased to 29.1°C when you added sodium hydroxide to it, you would compute the heat of neutralization as follows: Q = mcΔT = 34.5 g x 4.1814 J/(g x °C) x 3.1°C = 447.48 Joules.
+For example, if you start with 34.5 grams of hydrochloric acid at 26°C and its temperature increass to 29.1°C when you add sodium hydroxide to it, compute the heat of neutralization as follows: Q = mcΔT = (34.5 g x 4.1814 J) ÷ ((g x °C) x 3.1°C) = 447.48 Joules.

 TL;DR (Too Long; Didn't Read)

-If your directions specify as such, you may add an acid to a base rather than adding the base to the acid.
-If this is the case, you must weigh the base and calculate the number of moles of acid you add to it.
+If your directions specify as such, add an acid to a base rather than a base to an acid.
+Weigh the base and calculate the number of moles of acid you add to it.

-In order to make your molar heat of neutralization a more manageable value, you can convert it to kilojoules--1 kJ=1,000 J--by dividing it by 1,000.
-For the example above, ΔH expressed using kJ is 17.9 kJ/mol.
+Convert the molar heat of neutralization to kilojoules for a more manageable value by dividing it by 1,000.
+Keep in mind that 1 kJ=1,000 J. For the example above, ΔH expressed using kJ is 17.9 kJ/mol.